eResearch Replacement Project FAQ

 Who is impacted?

-All customers using Huron Consulting Group’s research administration product, including U-M's enterprise systems for eResearch Proposal Management (eRPM), eResearch Regulatory Management (eRRM), eRAM, and M-Inform, as well as peer institutions nationwide will need to migrate to new solutions.
+All customers using Huron Consulting Group’s research administration portal product, including U-M's enterprise systems for eResearch Proposal Management (eRPM), eResearch Regulatory Management (eRRM), eRAM, and M-Inform, as well as peer institutions nationwide will need to migrate to new solutions.

 How does this affect me?